nios-students/docs/wiki/Glossary.md

 - Important Dates Of Stream 1 Block 1 April To May session : [Link To Section](/wiki/HandbookforS1b1.md#important-dates)
 - Important Dates Of Stream 1 Block 2 OCt To Nov session :   [Link To Section](/wiki/HandbookforS1b2.md#important-dates)
+- How to Start Studying?
+What to Study? & Prep for exam? :   [Link To Sectio](/wiki/How-To-Study&Prep.md)
 - How To Make TMA:                                           [Link To Section](/wiki/how%20to%20make%20TMA.md)
 - What happens in Practical PCP Class (FA PCP):              [Link To Section](/wiki/Exams-Assignments.md#pcp-classes-practical-pcp-fa-practical-exam-sa)
 - How To Make Practical Files for Practical Exam (SA PCP):   [Link To Section](/wiki/howto-rec-book.html)
 - Pyqs, Question banks, IMP questions, notes, and more:      [Link to Section](/wiki/Study-materials.md)